Edathanattukara: Education

+KSHM arts and science college located in Vattamannapuram, Edathanattukara; these institutions are affiliated under Calicut University.

 There are two schools in the remote area of Edathanattukara.
 They are GLP School at Chundottukunnu and ALP School at Mundakkunnu.

 Culture

-Edathanattukara has a pleasant cultural heritage where Hindus, Muslims and Christians live together.
+Edathanattukara has a cultural heritage where Hindus, Muslims and Christians live together.
 The best example for religious harmony is the "Karumanappan Kavu" Thalappoli.
 This festival had become a regional festival of all people in Edathanattukara.
 Many great personalities have contributed to the cultural development of Edathanattukara.
 Some of them are Muslim scholars, such as "Ishaq Master" who first translated the Bhagavad Gita to Malayalam.
 CN Ahamed Moulavi who first translated the Quran to Malayalam.

 Edathanattukara is a centre of teaching religious harmony.
 The educated people taught others about Krishna and Muhammad by oral method.
 They also taught Manipravalam slogans and the Quran.
 At the time of the Malabar Rebellion in 1921, the people of this area kept aloof from rebellion.
 They were afraid and took their belongings to the hills of Uppukulam and took shelter there.
 Their wealth was kept in the head of palm trees and undergrounds.